 Unfortunately, certain infections such as chlamydia and gonorrhea can also occur in your throat or rectal area.
 For that case, you’ll need to use an anal and oral STD test!
 Extragenital means that the test focuses beyond the genital region.
 A three-site extragenital test includes genital, anal, and oral STD tests.
 It’s the best way to be completely sure of your sexual health status.

-In today’s blog, we’ll discuss more about this three-site genital, anal, and oral STD test option!
+In this article we will discuss more about this three-site genital, anal, and oral STD test option!

 Why Should I Bother with an Anal and Oral STD Test?